polarsoftware/polar-name-explorer-sdk/README.md

 ## Getting started

 ### Install the package
-Nuget package you can download from this link: [http://download.polarsoftware.com/nameexplorer/Polar.Name.Explorer.0.8.5.zip](http://download.polarsoftware.com/nameexplorer/Polar.Name.Explorer.0.8.5.zip).
+You can download Nuget package from this link: [http://download.polarsoftware.com/nameexplorer/Polar.Name.Explorer.0.8.5.zip](http://download.polarsoftware.com/nameexplorer/Polar.Name.Explorer.0.8.5.zip).
 Right-click on the link and select "Save link as...".
 Here is instruction [how to install a NuGet package .nupkg file locally?](https://stackoverflow.com/questions/10240029/how-do-i-install-a-nuget-package-nupkg-file-locally)